Interstate 95 in Maryland: Section 100

+The remainder of the section between Exit 67 and milepost 70 (as of December 18, 2024) has been widened to a 4-2-4 configuration (four southbound general purpose lanes, two northbound express lanes, and four northbound general purpose lanes) to extend the northbound express lanes to milepost 77.

 Section 200

 Section 200 is a 15 mi segment from milepost 70 to exit 85 (MD 22).
 This segment is also currently eight lanes wide (a 4–4 configuration) as far as exit 77 (MD 24) and is currently six lanes wide (a 3–3 configuration) between exits 77 and 85.
-Like Section 100, this segment will likely be widened into a 4–2–2–4 configuration as far as exit 80 (MD 543).
+Like Section 100, this segment will be widened into a 4–2–2–4 configuration as far as exit 80 (MD 543).
 Between exits 80 and 85, the remainder will likely be widened from a 3–3 configuration to a 4–4 configuration.
-While the MDTA has not yet finalized plans for this segment, the MD 24 interchange was improved, with the interchange improvement project completed in 2009.
+While the Maryland Transportation Authority has not yet finalized plans for this segment, the MD 24 interchange was improved, with the interchange improvement project completed in 2009.

+The segment between mileposts 70 and 79 is currently being widened to a 4-2-4 configuration, which will extend the current northbound express lanes to just south of MD 543.
+The MD 152 and MD 24 interchanges will be reconstructed along with multiple overpasses and underpasses.
+The reconstruction of the MD 152 interchange had the Old Mountain Road bridge demolished and will relocate the park-and-ride lot just south of the older facility and will be accessed through a roundabout.
+The project is expected to be complete by 2026.

+The segment between the MD 43 and MD 152 interchanges has been completed and opened to traffic on December 18, 2024.
+The segment between Bynum Run and the MD 152 is under construction, the overpasses and underpasses have been completed, and the MD 24 interchange is under construction as of December 18, 2024.

 Section 300

 Section 300 is a 3 mi segment from exit 77 to exit 80.
 Plans for its widening are described above.

 Section 400

-Section 400, the longest segment, is 30 mi long and stretches from exit 80 to the Delaware border.
+Section 400, the longest segment, is 30 mi long and stretches from exit 80 to the Delaware state line.
 This segment is six lanes wide (a 3–3 configuration) and is likely to be widened into a 4–4 configuration.
 This segment will require major reconstruction of the Millard E. Tydings Memorial Bridge.